CodeYourFuture/CYF-Workshops/git-day-1/README.md

 ### 🗄️ 1.
 Make a change to a file

-1. Open up your local repo `cyf-demo-repo`.
+1. Open up your local repo `cyf-demo-repo` in VSCode.
-2. Go to the Explorer section of VSCode
+2. Go to the Explorer section of VSCode ( look for a 🔍 icon ).
 3. Find `file.txt` and edit the file with the answer to the questions.
 4. Remember to save the changes to `file.txt`.